CharlesOsang017/The-Pitch/README.md

 | To add a pitch  | **Click an add pitch** | Redirected to the pitch collection form|

 ## Setup/Installation requirements
-1.Clone or download and unzip the repository from github,https://github.com/costamay/Pitch
+1.Clone or download and unzip the repository from github....

-2.You can use this command (git clone *my link*) to clone the project to your machine if you have git .

 3.cd into the project folder and open in text editor.
 4. install virtual environment then activate it